pehruby/nsbcfg/README.md

 Support for other resources and bindings can be easily added.

-Names follows the ones used in [Netscaler NITRO API](http://docs.citrix.com/en-us/netscaler/11/nitro-api.html)
+Resource and property names follows the ones used in [Netscaler NITRO API](http://docs.citrix.com/en-us/netscaler/11/nitro-api.html)

 ### Command line parameters